The Best Translator Apps in 2026 (Browser, Desktop, Mobile)

 Desktop: DeepL — for formal documents

 DeepL has a desktop app for Mac and Windows that lets you select text in any application and translate it with a keyboard shortcut.
-The same engine as their browser extension — the accuracy leader for European languages.
 It also handles PDFs, Word docs, and PowerPoint files with formatting preserved.

 Mobile: Google Translate — for everything on the go